GASPI-Forum/GASPI-Forum.github.io/tutorials.md

   - the procedure has to be invoked subsequently in order to fully complete the designated operation
 - GASPI\_ERROR
   - designated operation failed -> check error vector
-  - Advice: Always check return value !
+  - advice: Always check return value !

 #### 3. GASPI\_TIMEOUT: A timeout mechanism for potentially blocking procedures